Home

 Testing before final assembly

-At this point, you should have all the connections made, except the battery.
+At this point, you should have all the connections made except the battery.
 You can test the BabyPod by plugging in the USB C cable and seeing if it starts up.
-If you get to the main menu, all your connections are good.
-You should also hear the piezo beep when it starts up.
+If you hear a beep and the main menu shows up then your connections are likely good.

 Final assembly